jipiboily/monologue/README.md

 ## Features
 ---
 - Rails mountable engine (fully named spaced)
+- tested
 - back to basics: few features
-- it has post revisions (no UI to choose published revision yet)
+- it has post revisions (no UI to choose published revision yet, but it keeps your modification history)
-- tested
 - few external dependencies (no Devise or Sorcery, etc…) so we don't face problem integrating with existing Rails app.([Rails mountable engines: dependency nightmare?](http://jipiboily.com/2012/rails-mountable-engines-dependency-nightmare))
 - comments handled by disqus
-- using [Rails cache](http://edgeguides.rubyonrails.org/caching_with_rails.html) for better performance
+- enforcing [Rails cache](http://edgeguides.rubyonrails.org/caching_with_rails.html) for better performance (only support file store for now)
-- runs on Heroku (must disable caching in main_app)
+- runs on Heroku

 ### missing features
 - categories
+- UI for posts revisions and to manage user
 - much more…see issues!

 ## Installation
 ---